gareth-johnston/jepsen/hazelcast/README.md

 # jepsen.hazelcast

-A Jepsen test suite for Hazelcast IMDG.
+A Jepsen test suite for Hazelcast CP subsystem.

 ## How to Use